OlivierSohn/hamazed/BACKLOG.md

+- add server logs

-- inject player color gray in cycle colors.
+- inject player color /gray/ component in cycle colors.

-- use 'sameIntensityHues' where appropriate.

 - when cycling between two colors, we cycle on a bresenham straight line.
 Instead, to have richer color variations we could understand the two extremities as the poles of a sphere (approximated by a cube?), and cycle on all colors in great circles alternating the great circles at each interpolation of the sphere.
 Or spiraling on the sphere / cube.

-- send many messages at once.
+- Use
+ClientHandler = ReaderT (shipId, Connection)

+- ShipId and Connection are very close.
+ShipId has the interesting property that it is an Int that increases over time, so we can deduce colors from that.
+Should we merge the 2 notions? and ignore the Connection in the Ord instance to have faster lookups? try that...

+- use 'sameIntensityHues' where appropriate.

 - try opengl rectangular rendering.
 - or make font characters more square